Updated 03 December 2020

 Use your social media channels to give people something for free, even if it’s just your sense of humour or your favourite recipes.
 Then they may reward you by checking out your products.

 Email marketing can be a very cost-effective way to reach new customers and retain existing ones.
 Here’s what you need to get started.

-Build a good list.
 Your emails need to reach the right people, and the best way to find them is through a lead capture form on your website.
 Offer people something interesting and relevant, like an engaging piece of content relating to your market, in exchange for their email address and permission to send occasional emails.
 Make sure people know what they’re signing up for when they submit their contact details.

-What type of email?
 You might want to write a regular email newsletter, launch a promotion, send seasonal messages or create a loyalty program.
 Just ensure that you’re sending something of value to your customers, so they get in the habit of opening your emails rather than just deleting them.
 For every piece of marketing, have something that people will read for its own sake.

-Design and content.
 Always keep your goal and your customer in mind when creating your email campaign.
 Segment your contacts into smaller lists with similar interests.
 This will make it much easier to craft a relevant message for each group.
 Make sure your call to action is clear and concise too.
 Your design needn’t try too hard.
 It should reflect your business and be appealing, but not busy or cluttered.

-Analyse performance.
 How did your emails do?
 Keep a close eye on performance and you can tune your next message to make it even more effective.